optim-corp/cios-golang-sdk/README.md

 OpenAPI will be split at a later date, but is now included in the code.
 It is imperfect.

+## DEPRECATION NOTICE
+This project is no longer maintained.
+We're needed the new maintainer, please [contact us](https://www.optim.co.jp/recruit/career/).

 ## Instration

 ```shell script